Own-Data-Privateer/hoardy-web/README.md

 - You allow your browser to unload those tabs as it pleases.

-- You refer back to those tabs later, like usual, but now, with `Hoardy-Web`, you no longer need to worry about those tabs being unloaded and later reloaded while you experience
+- You refer back to those tabs later, like usual, but now, with `Hoardy-Web`, you no longer need to worry about those tabs being unloaded and later re-fetched from the Internet while you experience

   - intermittent Internet connection issues, like when on a plane or at sea;